It’s often bewildering when a government project screws up spectacularly.

 In September 2013, an NHS patient record system that would have been the world’s largest non-military IT system was abandoned, in what could be the most catastrophic IT failure ever seen by the government.
 The failed centralised e-record system cost the taxpayer over £10 billion, £3.6 billion more than ministers had anticipated.

 From the outset, the project was plagued by delays.
 The delivery of core systems was stalled due to fears that some software was not fit for purpose.
-After seven years, only 13 acute trusts out of 169 received the full patient administration systems they were agreed under the National Programme.
+After seven years, only 13 acute trusts out of 169 received the full patient administration systems they were agreed upon under the National Programme.
 The new systems also caused chaos for many users; a newly-installed IT system lost Barts NHS Trust thousands of patient records, delaying the treatment of urgent cases, costing millions in additional staff and warranting an internal investigation.
 The Milton Keynes Foundation Trust wrote a cautionary letter to the times about the inefficacy of their system, and warning others not to use it.

 1. Defence Information Infrastructure